mapperr/trl/README.md

 Yeah, I know you want a binary, I will package this thing, bear it for now.

-Authenticate yourself putting these variables in you environment:
+Authenticate yourself by putting these variables in you environment:

     export TRELLO_API_KEY=<api_key>
     export TRELLO_TOKEN=<your_token>

-Go get them on [trello](https://trello.com/app-key) now!
+Go get them on [trello](https://trello.com/app-key)!

 Aaaand, that's it, you are good to go.